 I am trying to influence my student’s behavior by instilling good values.
 By making sure that the behavioral expectations are clear and positively stated, I am confident that my students don’t feel being suffocated and that things are being natural and concise.

 For example, instead of just saying ‘be responsible’ to your students.
 It’s always best to clearly define the ways of being responsible in a particular setting.
 By giving brief descriptions on how to achieve ways of being responsible across school settings, the students will be guided very well.

 2. Know the Importance of Establishing Behavioral Expectations

 If you are a beginning teacher, it always helps to clearly understand why it is important to establish behavioral expectations right from the start so you will not be caught off guard as you go along.
-Teaching doesn’t only mean to master content and teach them to students.
+Teaching doesn’t only mean mastering content and teaching it to students.

 Make visible presentations of precise behavioral expectations.
 Have a list of them visible to your students so they know what is expected of them for a safer learning environment.

 3. Make Use of Visual Reminders of Behavioral Expectations

 Young learners will understand and remember well if they visualize clearly what is expected of them.
 Through a creative display of posters of behavioral expectations on your classroom bulletin boards, your students will be more likely to imitate them.

 It is of helpful stance especially in dealing with our young learners in elementary where they are in the process of building a strong foundation of good values and behavior.

 By putting up interactive visual reminders on my bulletin boards, I am encouraging my students to get hold of desired behavioral expectations.
 I feel it is really necessary especially in teaching children from a very early age.